Defining Child Custody in Albany

 What is the Purpose of Child Custody?

 Generally, the purpose of child custody is to look out for the best interests of the child.
 That can include maintaining their lifestyle, keeping things consistent, and setting expectations for parents.
 If there was a disagreement between divorced parents, and there was no custodial arrangement to settle the matter, then the child could be the one who ends up hurting the most.
-Having a child custody agreement takes much of the uncertainty or conflict out of the equation and allows for a more durable experience for the minor.
+Defining a child custody agreement in Albany takes much of the uncertainty or conflict out of the equation and allows for a more durable experience for the minor.

 The Role of Custodial and Noncustodial Parents